Rapid City, South Dakota Press Kit

 Some of the most popular rides around Rapid City are to Mount Rushmore, Needles Highway, Iron Mountain Road, Spearfish Canyon, and the Badlands Loop Road.
 All have some steep grades and long climbs, but the scenery is worth the effort.

-We don’t like to brag, but we do want you to know that Rapid City is a great place to visit.
+Rapid City is a great place to visit.
 Check out the media who have given Rapid City a pat on the back.